godatadriven/godatadriven-blog/content/neo4j-ha.md

 For the full explanation of HA Proxy take a look at the [HAProxy Configuration Manual]("http://cbonte.github.io/haproxy-dconv/configuration-1.6.html")

-### Lets test (and play)
+### Let's test (and play)

 Now that we have a Neo4j cluster and a loadbalancer in place we can start playing with setup.
 One important part in the HA Proxy configuration is the ```check``` option.
-This will constantly check with the ```httpchk``` option if an instance is available or is still the master.
-Thereby all request will be routed correctly in case of a restart of an instance.
+This will constantly check with the ```httpchk``` option if an instance is available or is still the master, making sure that all requests will be routed correctly in case of the restart of an instance.

 In the following two images you can see this in action.
 The first image shows that all instances are up and running.
 On a shutdown of instance 2 you can see that the second line has become red in image two.